Pikayy/Galerucella/README.md

 ### MAKER evidence-based

 Gene annotation was performed using the MAKER package version 3.01.02 with the repeat library, the protein and transcriptome data as described in the manuscript.
 The Maker parameter files used are available here:
   * [galerucella_calmariensis](./annotation/galerucella_calmariensis/MAKER/rc1)
   * [galerucella_pusilla](./annotation/galerucella_pusilla/MAKER/rc1)
   * [galerucella_tenella](./annotation/galerucella_tenella/MAKER/rc1)

+Results have been collected from MAKER output folder using `gaas_maker_merge_outputs_from_datastore.pl` from [GAAS](https://github.com/NBISweden/GAAS).

 ### Ab-initio training